 The screen is brilliant.
-It's an OLED display that provides brilliant colors and unsurpassed brightness.
+It’s an OLED display that provides bright colors and unsurpassed brightness.
 The pricing is on the high end of what you can pay for a dive computer but in line with all the functionalities you get.

 - Brilliant color OLED screen

 - Tracking air levels of up to 9 other divers

 - Location tracking of up to 9 other divers